Spun

-Spun is a 2002 American black comedy crime drama film directed by Jonas Åkerlund from an original screenplay by William De Los Santos and Creighton Vero, based on three days of De Los Santos's life in the Eugene, Oregon, drug subculture.
-The film stars Jason Schwartzman, John Leguizamo, Mena Suvari, Patrick Fugit, Peter Stormare, Alexis Arquette, Deborah Harry, Rob Halford, Eric Roberts, Chloe Hunter, Nicholas Gonzalez, Brittany Murphy and Mickey Rourke.
+Spun is a 2002 American black comedy crime drama film directed by Jonas Åkerlund from an original screenplay by William De Los Santos and Creighton Vero, based on three days of De Los Santos's life in the Eugene, Oregon drug subculture.
+It features an ensemble cast, including Jason Schwartzman, John Leguizamo, Mena Suvari, Patrick Fugit, Peter Stormare, Alexis Arquette, Deborah Harry, Rob Halford, Eric Roberts, Chloe Hunter, Nicholas Gonzalez, Brittany Murphy, and Mickey Rourke.

 Åkerlund made his debut as a feature film director with Spun, having already become known for his work in music videos.
 The film was shot in 22 days, and centers on various people involved in a methamphetamine drug ring.
 The film blends elements of dark comedy and drama in its storytelling.
 Its title is a reference to the slang term for the way users feel after going multiple days without sleep while on a methamphetamine binge.
 The characters take a combined total of 23 "hits" during the course of the movie.

 Plot

-Ross (Jason Schwartzman) is a customer of Spider Mike (John Leguizamo), a methamphetamine dealer.
+College dropout Ross (Jason Schwartzman) is a customer of Spider Mike (John Leguizamo), a methamphetamine dealer.
 Spider Mike and his girlfriend Cookie (Mena Suvari) are constantly arguing, and Ross strikes up a friendship with Nikki (Brittany Murphy), a fellow addict.
 Nikki takes Ross to meet her boyfriend, "The Cook" (Mickey Rourke), who supplies Spider Mike with drugs from a meth lab he has set up in a motel room.
 The Cook gives a small amount of meth to Ross in exchange for bringing Nikki home, and says that he will get in touch with Ross if he needs a driver.

-Back at his apartment, Ross gets messages from his mother and his former girlfriend, Amy, wishing him a happy birthday.
+Back at his apartment, Ross gets messages from his mother, and his former girlfriend, Amy, wishing him a happy birthday.
 Ross, assuming that Amy still loves him, sporadically calls her and leaves messages on her answering machine.
 He then goes to the local strip club while high, leading to an intense pornographic hallucination.
 He takes April (Chloe Hunter), one of the dancers he has a relationship with, home and has sex with her in a variety of positions, the last of which leaves her tied to the bed, naked and fully spread.
 As they finish, the Cook calls with an emergency regarding Nikki's dog, Taco, which needs to be taken to the veterinarian.
 April tells him to untie her but Ross, still high, duct-tapes April's eyes and mouth shut to keep her quiet and leaves her bound to the bed, playing music to cover her gagged screams.
 Elsewhere, two policemen (Peter Stormare and Alexis Arquette) working with a TV crew, raid the trailer where Frisbee (Patrick Fugit), another one of Spider Mike's customers, lives, falsely believing that a meth lab is located there.
-They take Frisbee and his overweight mother into custody and threaten him into helping them on a drug bust against Spider Mike.
+They take Frisbee and his mother into custody and threaten him into helping them on a drug bust against Spider Mike.